Constipation – What’s causing it and how to feel better

 Getting your eating routine set up for better bowel movements can make a big difference.
 If you’re doing any of these you might need to make some changes:

-- Low fibre diet – Fibre might feel like it slows things down, but if you get the combination of gel forming fibre right, it can aid an easier poo
+• Low fibre diet – Fibre might feel like it slows things down, but if you get the combination of gel forming fibre and bulk forming right, it can aid an easier poo.

-Tweaking these small habits can sometimes make a surprisingly big difference.
+I help my clients to tweak these small habits, which can sometimes make a surprisingly big difference.

 Undereating & constipation